You have in front of you the best chance to get your vision out there, the only thing holding you back is being able to communicate that.

 Sometimes things aren’t possible

-Your designer is there to make your vision come to life, but design has rules, and although bending them is done, breaking them can mean the difference between something unique and a turd on a plate.
+The person you’ve hire is there to make your vision come to life, (so if you’ve hired a designer) design has rules, and although bending them is done, breaking them can mean the difference between something unique and a turd on a plate.

 A worthwhile designer will question things that don’t feel right, finding the right solution is something they’re trained to do — if you’re not sure on anything they will be only to happy to explain their rationale.